-- Dedicated non physician care managers - Expanded access to healthcare providers (e.g. ensuring a patient can have a medical question answered in the evening or weekend, rather than presenting to the emergency room) - Performance management tools - Payment incentives (i.e. member per month payments to physicians).
+- Expanded access to healthcare providers (e.g. ensuring an individual can have a medical question answered in the evening or weekend, rather than presenting to the emergency room) - Performance management tools - Payment incentives (i.e. member per month payments to physicians).